true-happiness/true-happiness.github.io/_drafts/2016-04-30-how-to-meditate.markdown

 tags: ['practice-of-true-happiness']
 ---

-<blockquote>Meditation can be summarised in one word: "know."</blockquote>
+<blockquote>Meditation can be summarised in one word: "to know".</blockquote>

 <h2>Introduction</h2>

 To meditate is simply to know.
 Know in this sense is not knowing in our thoughts or knowing from reading, listening, or thinking but knowing in the meditation sense is to experience and be mindful of.

-<strong>So what do we know in meditation?</strong>
+<strong>What do we know in meditation?</strong>

 The objects that we must know in meditation is ourselves.
-The self can easily be divided into two parts: the mind and the body.
-But to further seperate the self in all its part we can seperate it into five parts which are body, consciousness, memories, thoughts, and feeling.
+The self can be divided into two parts: the mind and the body.
+But to further seperate the self in all its part we can seperate it into five parts which are body, consciousness, knowledge, thoughts, and feeling.
 These are the objects of meditations.

-<strong>What do we do with our body, consciousness, memories, thoughts, and feeling?</strong>
+<strong>What do we do with our body, consciousness, knowledge, thoughts, and feeling?</strong>

 Nothing.
 We simply watch and be with them.
 By being mindful of ourselves, we will come to know the Truth of ourselves as well as find True Happiness.
 To learn more about "Why Meditate?" and the goals of meditation, <a href="/2016/03/22/why-meditate/">Click Here.</a>